 Life isn’t just what can be captured on a to-do list.
 It is not achievement upon achievement.

-At least for me life is also to spend some time with just lazying around in pajama bottoms on the weekend.
+To me life is also about spending some time with just lazying around in pajama bottoms on the weekend.
 It’s about time in the afternoons just watching the summer clouds go by from my sun-chair.
-And about hanging out with family and friends and sometimes do nothing much at all.
+And about hanging out with family and friends and sometimes doing nothing much at all.

-Because there is much happiness to find in doing the nothing you want to do.
-And because you can often find new ideas, directions and appreciation for your life when you take the time for these things.
+Because there is much happiness and relaxation to find in doing the nothing you want to do.
+And because you can in my experience often find new ideas, directions and appreciation for your life when you take the time for these things.

 “Things are never quite as scary when you’ve got a best friend.”